toptal/picasso/docs/decisions/07-tree-shaking-improvements.md

 It's done using our tech stack template: next.js + Picasso + SSR

 I've tried implementing the object option that was mentioned in the article but couldn't make it work.
 Possibly there is some tuning to be done to the webpack config

+Implementing and testing this change on 4 SAT projects brought the bundle size down by at least 5% and at most 12.5%.